microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 Our repository will be a K-V store and defined by the `ReconciledRecord` model.
 A `ReconciledRecord` represents all of the `DataRecords` across the network and each member/users' opinion of the record.

-The `ReconciledRecord` key will be the unique id for the data record and the `ReconciliationMap` will be a map of each member/users' and their opinion of the record.
+The `ReconciledRecord` key will be the unique id for the data record and the `ReconciliationMap` will be a map of each member/user ID and their opinion of the record.

 ```
 export type ReconciliationMap = Object;